Your tenancy agreement sets out your legal rights and responsibilities as a council tenant.

 If you have recently changed your name and want this to be reflected in the Councils housing records, you will need to complete the Application for Name Change Form (pdf)

-If you would like to add someone to your Tenancy Agreement, you need to complete the Application Form for a Joint Tenancy (pdf).
+If you would like to add someone to your Tenancy Agreement or remove someone, you need to Contact Harlow

 Succession of Tenancy